MINT-Labs-Regensburg/SolderCase/README.md

 - all parts can be found in the BoM.xlsx / BoM.pdf
 - [1] 15cm twin strand, 0.75mm^2, ferrules on both strands on one end (for the uSB-PD converter)
 - [2] 15cm twin strand, 0.75mm^2, ferrules on both strands on one end and cable lugs on the other (for the barrel connector)
-- [3] 15cm strand, 0,75mm^2, ferrule on one end
+- [3] 15cm strand, 0,75mm^2, ferrule on one end and two (!) cable lugs (small) an the other
-- [4] 15cm twin strand, 0.3mm^2, ferrule on only one end on the negative side (brown/black wire)
+- [4] 15cm twin strand, 0.3mm^2, ferrule on only one end on the negative side (brown/black wire), and one cable lug on the positive side (red wire)
-- [5] ferrule on negative side of the PC fan (brown/black wire)
+- [5] ferrule on negative side of the PC fan (brown/black wire) and cable lug on the positive side (red wire) (not shown in the picture)
 <img src="images/preparation.jpg" width=600px alt="prep">

 ## Built